-Why would you subject yourself to the cold, ride a crazy suspended chair up a hill in winter only to then let gravity pull you back down on long metal edged boards, gripping sharp pointy poles in your hands as stabilizers, sliding on slippery snow covered slope in below freezing temperatures at the risk of falling, then do it again repeatedly at significant cost?
+Why?
+Its cold, and scary – riding a crazy suspended chair up a hill in winter only to then let gravity pull you back down on long metal edged boards, gripping sharp pointy poles in your hands as stabilizers, sliding on slippery snow covered slope in below freezing temperatures at the risk of falling, then do it again repeatedly at significant cost?

 Skiing is a rare sport that you can participate in with friends and family members of multiple generations.
 You can ski with your grandparents, your parents and your kids.
 Skiing is an independent sport, you take at your own pace, it is non-competitive, and self controlled – or at least it is intended to be.

-Still skiing for the first, learning how to ski, can be very intimidating to new skiers, “never evers” as the ski industry calls them.
+Still skiing for the first time, learning how to ski, can be very intimidating to new skiers, “never evers” as the ski industry calls them.
 Here are 10 Ski Tips to help you learn to ski as a first timer:

 1. Learning how to ski requires good physical condition.
 Skiing is a dynamic sport and you need strong quad muscles and a good core strength.
 Balance is important too as you will do best if you are comfortable and centered on your skis or snowboard.
 So do your sit ups and some squats in preparation before for your first ski lesson.
 A flexible fluid athletic stance is important in skiing, you don’t want to be stiff on your skis – and you don’t want to be sore the next day.